nicholasnjihian/amazin_inc_pci_compliant_infrastructure_architecture/README.md

 > ii.
 Protect AWS IAM accounts and apply multifactor auth(MFA).
 Never use root AWS account

 > iii.
-Using OpenVPN, OpenLDAP and Duo Security(a 3rd party MFA tool) to provide a secure path to running AWS EC2 instances(which have the client payment processing apps), offer secure passwords, history of login attempts, user control, and multi-factor authentication.
+Using OpenVPN, OpenLDAP and a multifactor authentication tool like PAM or Duo Security (both are excellent) to provide a secure path to running AWS EC2 instances(which have the client payment processing apps), offer secure passwords, history of login attempts, user control, and multi-factor authentication.

 > iv.
-Using OSSEC or Samhain for file integrity and host-based Intrusion detection(IDS).
+Using OSSEC, md5deep or Samhain for file integrity and host-based Intrusion detection(IDS).

 > v.
 Using Snort for network-based IDS.

 > vi.
-Using Clam-AV antivirus
+Using Clam-AV antivirus as well Rootkit Hunter and LMD for detection and mitigation of viruses, rootkits and malware.

 > vii.
 Amazon AWS CloudWatch for centralized logging.
+Amazon CloudWatch is feature-rich as it has Amazon CloudWatch Logs, Amazon CloudWatch Events and Amazon CloudWatch Alarms.
+However, it has to be paired with Amazon CloudTrails which monitors API calls/changes and also Amazon Config which monitors configuration changes and API activity as well.
+For fine-grained monitoring we also have Nagios.
+There are multiple great tools nowadays but these are the ones I have chosen.

 > viii.
 AWS KMS to protect and rotate any keys used by our instances.
+These include SSL keys.

 ---
 ## LOGICAL DIAGRAMS OF ARCHITECTURE: